julioisaias/realtime-rs/README.md

-## Realtime-rs
+## realtime-rs

-A basic and initial implementation of realtime client for supabase.io, build from scratch using pure websocket protocol.
+A basic and initial implementation of realtime client for [supabase.io](https://supabase.io) written in `Rust`, build from scratch using pure websocket protocol.

 ## How to use